A functional area is a grouping of officers by technical specialty or skill, which usually require significant

 An officer receives his or her functional area between the fifth and sixth years of service.
-Individual preference, academic background, manner of performance, training and experience, and needs of the Army are all considered during the designation process.
+Individual preference, academic background, the manner of performance, training, and experience, and needs of the Army are all considered during the designation process.

 Here are some of the military occupational specialties (MOS) among Army officer functional areas: